mastodon/documentation/content/en/entities/StatusEdit.md

 ---
 title: StatusEdit
-description: Represents a revision of a status that has been edited.
+summary: Represents a revision of a status that has been edited.
 menu:
   docs:
     parent: entities